 Canadian Patient Safety Program

-The Canadian Patient Safety Program, an exclusive CHA Learning program was developed after extensive national stakeholder consultation and in partnership with subject matter experts and patient family partners across Canada.
+The Canadian Patient Safety Program, an exclusive CHA Learning program, was developed after extensive national stakeholder consultation and in partnership with subject matter experts and patient family partners across Canada.

 This new program replaces the now-retired Canadian Patient Safety Officer Course (CPSO) which was jointly developed and delivered with the Canadian Patient Safety Institute (now part of Healthcare Excellence Canada) and retired in spring 2022.

 The Canadian Patient Safety Program is Canada’s only comprehensive, flexible online learning program for patient safety professionals.

 This program equips aspiring, new and existing patient safety and quality specialists with the required knowledge and skills to improve safety for and with patients, families and staff and to enable safety culture change.